jrpotter/notebook/notes/c23/make.md

 By default, the `/bin/sh` [[shells|shell]] is used to execute each line of a recipe.
 To run multiple lines within a single shell, one can connect the lines using a `\` and newline.
 Unlike elsewhere in a `Makefile`, the `\` is *not* replaced.
 Recipe prefix characters (by default, the `\t` character) are removed though.

+To suppress **echoing** of specific lines in a recipe, prefix the line with the `@` symbol.
+The `@` is discarded before the line is passed to the shell.

+To ignore errors in a recipe line (e.g. a command that returns a nonzero status), prefix the line with the `-` symbol.
+The `-` is discarded before the line is passed to the shell.

 %%ANKI
 Basic
 What is the default recipe prefix character?